IanFinlayson/exploring-cs/chapter07.md

 statements, and learn some new things we can do with them.
 In particular, we will talk about *nesting* if and else statements and loops together.
-Doing this will allow us to write more complex problems and solve some problems we couldn\'t otherwise solve.
+Doing this will allow us to write more complex problems and solve some problems we couldn't otherwise solve.

 With these tools, we can also start to tackle some more interesting problems.
 So this chapter will also talk about some techniques for